geerlingguy/beast-challenge/README.md

 ## Critical Test Scenarios

-  1. Active round is open, accepts multiple votes, make sure multiple votes can be made per room.
+  1. Live round is open, accepts multiple votes, make sure multiple votes can be made per room.
-  2. Active round is open, doesn't accept multiple votes, make sure only first vote is accepted.
+  2. Live round is open, doesn't accept multiple votes, make sure only first vote is accepted.
-  3. Active round is closed, make sure no votes are accepted.
+  3. Live round is closed, make sure no votes are accepted.